anuragshrestha/Networked-Domino-Game/README.md

-# CS-351 Project 5 Networked Domino
+# Networked Domino Game

-## Authors: Suman Kafle, Somiyo Rana, Anurag Shrestha
+This project is a Dominoes game to a networked environment that supports up to 3 human players from separate computers.

-This project extends a previously developed (player vs computer) Dominoes game to a networked environment that supports up to 3 human players from separate computers.
 Utilizing Java for both server and client applications, this version maintains the core gameplay mechanics while enhancing them for multiplayer support and network interaction.

 # Usage